erazortt/DoViBaker/README.md

 ## Trims
 Also it is possible to apply the trims available in the stream.
 Select which trim to apply using the `trimPq` argument and set `targetMaxNits` and `targetMinNits` as necessary.
 Be warned however, only the typical CM v2.9 processing is implemented thus far, and most streams have not very optimized parameters, producing suboptimal results.
 Thus this feature is experimental only!
+Instead of using the trims usually the results will be better using DoViTonemap with both `masterMaxNits` and `masterMinNits` set to -1.

 ## Frame Properties
 The following frame properties will be set: